sadiatasneemkhan/BMEN_415_Project/README.md

 *********************************************
 ## Group Report
+The group report contains the model used to train the image dataset.
+Also the final report pdf is included.

-## Individual Reports
+## Individual Models
-The individual submissions for this project can be found by navigating to a members' name, and then navigating into either the regression or classification directories.
-Included within those directories are an .ipynb file for the models and a .csv file for the dataset.
-Note - Mitchell Rhead used excel files rather than .csv because of some compatability errors.
+The individual models for this project can be found by navigating to a members' name, and then navigating into either the regression or classification directories.
+Included within those directories are an .ipynb file for the models and a .csv file (or an .xlsx file) for the dataset.